zevo-enterprise/zevo-enterprise/README.md

 ## Global Working: 40-hour workweek, businesses architectural open 24/7

+---

+<h3> Overtime for urgent and extremely urgent activities.
+Time bank for activities of a conclusive nature. </h3>

+---

 <h3> A 40-hour workweek with 8-hour days; physical locations operate 24 hours a day, 7 days a week, using a staff rotation system where employees work 40 hours a week and 8 hours a day. </h3>

 ---